 We meet every week on Thursday evenings, 1900-2300 in our studio in OVADA Our meetups are a social time as well as allowing people to discuss and/or work on any projects they are interested in.

-The channel is quite active, and seems to be where the most interesting tech discussions are happening at the moment :) We'll try to get a log online soon.
+We have a chat room at #oxford-hack-space on Freenode.
+The channel is quite active, and seems to be where the most interesting tech discussions are happening at the moment.
+Join the chat.